nf-core/website/markdown/developers/modules.md

 See the [dsl2 modules tutorial](tutorials/dsl2_modules_tutorial) for a step by step guide for how to add a module!

-**⚠️ While it is possible to run DSL1 pipelines, DSL1 has reached it's end-of-life as of 2023. ⚠️**
+**⚠️ DSL1 has reached it's end-of-life as of 2023.
+As of Nextflow version 22.04.x and 22.10.x it will not be possible to run DSL1 scripts. ⚠️**

 ## Terminology